Gold eyes $1,800 as dollar pauses, market digests U.S. jobs report - Up News Info

 Data on Friday showed U.S. companies in June hired the most workers in 10 months, but unemployment ticked higher, workforce participation didn’t budge and the pace of hourly earnings growth slowed.

-Also on the radar, minutes of the Fed’s latest meeting due to be published on Wednesday could shed more light on policymakers’ views on inflation and monetary policy.
+On investors’ radar this week are minutes of the Fed’s latest meeting due to be published on Wednesday, which could shed more light on policymakers’ views on inflation and monetary policy.

 “The effects of the recent tilt of the Fed towards hawkishness had begun to wear-off with a number of Fed officials calming markets,” Avtar Sandu, senior commodities manager at Phillip Futures, said in a note.